 - Issues Family Face

 - How you can get involved and learn more!

 The Arc Alliance Special Tiny House on Wheels (TAASTHW) initiative seeks to address a historic, systemic and compounding problem of an adult child with Intellectual and Developmental Delays (I/DD) transitioning from a room in their parent’s house or a group home to a life of independent living and home ownership.

-The Special Tiny House on Wheels initiative will provide the person with I/DD and their family the proximity, independence, experience, long-term consistency and confidence that together they can make this significant step.
-The mobility of the home also enables the individual to move from one location to another if and when necessary, addressing parents long-term question of; “where is my child going to live when I’m gone”.
+The Special Tiny House on Wheels initiative will provide your adult child with I/DD and your family the proximity, independence, experience, long-term consistency and confidence to make this significant step.
+The mobility of the home also enables the your child the freedom to move from one location to another if and when necessary, addressing your long-term question of; “where is my child going to live when I’m gone”.

 If you are interested in learning more and how you, the company where you work, the company you own or a social group you are involved with can get involved please contact Scott Camilleri.
 215-527-5531 or email